Discover Bradford with megabus

 Bradford: getting around

-Catch a coach to Bradford and you can expect free WiFi and power sockets, so you’ll arrive with your phone charged and ready to go.
+Catch a coach to Bradford and you can usually expect free WiFi* and charging points*, so you’ll arrive with your phone charged and ready to go.
 To find out more about our onboard facilities – including a 20kg luggage allowance – take a look at our onboard facilities page.

 Bradford is a pretty compact city, so you can walk to most of the main attractions.
 Stop by the Visitor Information Centre on Broadway, and grab maps and leaflets to find out what’s going on in the city.